observablehq/plot/README.md

 })
 ```

-Each mark may also be a nested array of marks, allowing mark composition.
+Each mark may also be a nested array of marks, allowing composition.

 #### Layout options